shybovycha/my-calorie-counter/README.md

 # Calorie Counter

-This is a test project, aimed to check how React, Redux, Reselect, React-Router and other play together.
+This is my sample project, aimed to get a hands-on experience on React, Redux, Reselect, React-Router and others.

 ## Installation

-Either use `npm` or `yarn` _(I used latter)_ to install the dependencies:
+Use `npm`.
+Don't use `yarn` _(yes, I said that allegedly)_:

     npm install

-    # or
+    # this won't work correctly for parcel bundler:
     yarn install

-Then use `gulp` to build the application bundles:
+Then use `npm run-script build` to build the front-end of an application.

-     gulp
-     # or, if Gulp is not installed globally on your machine
-     ./node_modules/.bin/gulp

-Use any of the web servers available to host the application.
-For instance, you could use `simplehttpserver` from NPM:

-    npm install -g simplehttpserver
-    # or
-    yarn global add simplehttpserver
-    # and then, in the `build` project' directory
-    simplehttpserver
+To run the server, use `npm start`.

-Then go to your browser and check out application.
-In case with `simplehttpserver`, it's just [http://localhost:8000](http://localhost:8000)
+Then go to [http://localhost:3000](http://localhost:3000) in your browser to check out the application.